 Mayu's history with I-1 is alluded to in several points, but by episode nine, Mayu finally opens up and shares her story.
 It turns out that she had joined I-1 Club as a first-generation member.
 When a close friend and fellow member of the first generation was dismissed for having a relationship, which the I-1 prohibits, she appealed to the producer to let it slide.
 In return, he gave her the ultimatum to sell more singles with her as the center as opposed to a different one featuring Shiho, or be fired for going against him.
 Mayu lost and was forced to resign, leading to her parents having a rather messy divorce.

-Kaya tells Mayu of her own past after the latter shares her story.
-The former had lost her parents at a young age.
+Kaya and Mayu share stories of their past with one another, revealing that the former had lost her parents at a young age.
 Shortly after, one of her childhood friends disappeared when his fishing boat that went missing, leading her to run away from home.

 Hime Cut: Yoshino’s hair is styled in this manner.